 3 The Company is the owner of land of about 1.400 decares near the villages of Tserkezoi and Asomatos, in Limassol.
-The land is located next to the shopping center, My Mall Limassol, the Fasouri Waterpark and the forthcoming development of the Casino.
+The land is located next to the shopping center, My Mall Limassol, the Fasouri Waterpark and the Casino.

 4 The Company aims to develop a fully integrated golf and real estate development project on its land.
-One of the main goals of the master plan is to create a contemporary designed, integrated leisure and residential community project that includes luxurious villas and appartments, an 18 hole championship golf course, a golf club, spa and sports center and commercial and retail facilities, such as restaurants and shops.
+One of the main goals of the master plan is to create a contemporary designed, integrated leisure and residential community project that includes luxurious villas, townhouses and appartments, an 18 hole championship golf course, a golf club, spa and sports center and commercial and retail facilities, such as restaurants and shops.

-5 The loss attributable to the shareholders for the year ended 31 December 2021 is €1.626.922 (2020: loss of €1.173.589).
-During 2021, the Company had no income relating to its business activities since the project is under development.
-The consultancy fees, financing and other expenses related to the development of the project, are capitalized in the Balance Sheet, under Property, Plant and Equipment and Inventory to the extent that such capitalization is allowed under the Company's accounting policy.
+5 The loss attributable to the shareholders for the year ended 31 December 2022 is €1.318.303 (2021: loss of €1.626.922).
+During 2022, the Company had no income relating to its business activities since the project is under development.
+The consultancy fees, financing and other expenses related to the development of the project, are capitalized in the Balance Sheet, under Property, Plant and Equipment and Inventory to the extend that such capitalization is allowed under the Company's accounting policy.

-6 During the year ended 31 December 2021, the Company incurred golf development expenditure amounting to €5.243.242 (2020: €2.320.033), which was financed by borrowings from related parties.
-As at 31 December 2021, the Company's total assets amounted to €94.557.772 (2020: €86.218.285) and its net assets amounted to €69.292.855 (2020: €70.919.777).
+6 During the year ended 31 December 2022, the Company incurred golf development expenditure amounting to €5.437.096 (2021: €5.243.242), which was financed by borrowings from related parties and prepayments received from reservation of plots, appartments, villas and townhouses.
+As at 31 December 2022, the Company's total assets amounted to €106.464.371 (2021: €94.557.772) and its net assets amounted to €67.974.552 (2021: €69.292.855).
 The financial position, development and performance of the Company as presented in these financial statements are considered satisfactory.